microsoft/FluidFramework/packages/test/snapshots/README.md

     - [Updating existing snapshots](#Updating-existing-snapshots-in-the-repo) - If you updating existing snapshots.
   - Create a commit and push the new branch.
   - Create a PR against `main` branch in the [FluidFrameworkTestData](https://github.com/microsoft/FluidFrameworkTestData) repo.
 Ensure the build passes, get the changes approved and merge the PR.
-  - Checkout `main` branch in the content/ folder and run `git pull` to ensure it has your new changes.
+  - Checkout `main` branch of FluidFrameworkTestData repo, i.e., in the `content/` folder and run `git pull` to ensure it has your new changes.
 - Updating FluidFramework repo to point to the new content:
   - Go to the FluidFramework repo root.
 Now you can run `git submodule update --init --recursive` in repo root to sync your changes with the newly updated test repo.
   - `git status` should show changes under `packages/test/snapshots/content`.
 For example: